 No One Cares About Crazy People

-Q&A with Film Team
+Q&A Panel with Film Team and NAMI Westchester

 With narration by actor Bob Odenkirk and original music by Wilco frontman Jeff Tweedy, No One Cares About Crazy People blends intimate storytelling with broad reportage to offer an immersive deep dive into the crisis and chaos of severe mental illness (SMI).
 Inspired by the book of the same name by Pulitzer Prize-winning journalist and NYT bestselling author Ron Powers, the documentary humanizes SMI through a small cast of memorable characters, followed in real time over several years, as they and their families navigate a system that too often seems to work against them.
 It also traces the historic roots of this national crisis and examines the rise of bold but controversial activism aimed at reforming long-failed policies.